blue-fox-maker/Querying-Cohesive-Subgraphs-in-Temporal-Graphs/README.md

 ## Run the Program

-You can run the program using the following command:
+Once compiled, you can run the program using the following command:

 ```sh
 ./src/main --help